Who in their right mind would want to dive under 60 cm or more of ice?

 Some might think I’m not in my right mind… But late last year I was part of an month long expedition to Antarctica to undertake scientific research on the Ross Ice Shelf as part of a collaboration with several scientific research institutes.
 I assisted in ice diving surface support (see Dive magazine Issue 162).

-Story and photos by Warrick Powrie
+Story by Warrick Powrie

 I loved the thought of diving under the ice so I decided to get the right training for it.
 I applied and was granted a scholarship through the Queen Elizabeth Trust to do this.

 Two weeks of Ice dive training lay ahead.
 It called for new dive gear capable of withstanding freezing temperatures: a Santi drysuit with thermals and flex 190, a Halcyon BC and an Apex MTXr extreme cold water regulator.
 In February this year I flew to Calgary, Canada, to undertake an ice diving course through Adventures in Scuba Calgary.
 I also aimed to become an instructor in this specialty so needed at least 10 dives under the ice.